 How to Scan to Box

-- After you've gone through the one-time setup process as detailed above, you can walk up to any Xerox in the Ross building and swipe your MCard to log in.
+- If you've previously gone through the Scan-to-Box registration process (which is separate from just claiming your Box account), you can walk up to any Xerox in the Ross building and swipe your MCard to log in.

 - Tap the "Scan to Box" button, lay your document on the scanning bed, and follow the prompts to start the scan.